 We’re able to bypass various stages of the sales cycle by leaving them to automation, and allowing us to step in when they’re getting closer to commiting and you’re needed to give that personal touch and start to form a solid relationship.

 One area where so many people fail is follow up.
 It’s essential to ensure that you create not only a long lasting relationship as retention and loyalty are so important, but that the likelihood of your Net Promoter Score (NPS) is higher than the competition.

-We can all remember marketeers who set themselves out from the competition by sending out timely and relevant information.
-Maybe it was an industry report, contact details for a potential client, an industry related webinar, a call out for industry speakers, free conference tickets or an app to save them time and money.
+We can all remember marketers who set themselves out from the competition by sending out timely and relevant information.
+Maybe it was an industry report, contact details for a potential client, an industry-related webinar, a call out for industry speakers, free conference tickets or an app to save them time and money.

 The key here is that an automated system isn’t going to be able to do this.
 It’s not going to intrinsically know a person, their industry, their likes and dislikes.
 That falls down to you, and that’s where your marketing savviness comes to play.
 It’s all about personalisation.